EndermanSUPREME/CPP_C2_Server/README.md

 * Run Unix system commands locally when outside shell sessions
 * Pop-up Notification when a Shell is possibly Captured

-## In Developement
-* obfuscation

-## Still Under Development
-There are still some small bugs that are being investigated through testing the program operates as promised, but patches are on the way!

 ## Demo
 https://github.com/EndermanSUPREME/Basic_C2_Server/showcase.mp4

-## Usage
-To compile this into an executable I used:
-`clang++ -g -Werror -W -Wunused -Wuninitialized -Wshadow -std=c++17 C2.cpp -o server.out` after compiling to run it is a simple `./server.out` and you're ready to go!

-## Patches
+## Developer Notes
-* Adjusted nc shell output
-* Fixed logic errors with shell script file output / executable creation
-* Fixed -ip flag logic
-* Adjusted flag logic, found bugs spawning in false errors
-* -O requires -ip when creating files
-* Removed the debug statement showing the command parsing results
-* Added output prompt when file creation is successful
-* Added Windows based Shell Scripts [includes file creation]
-* As a cheat method I used unix python3 -c command to make converting UTF-8 -> UTF-16LE -> Base64 more managable
-* Adjusted devices/sessions screen to show details on shell user and OS the session links to
-* Added another flag to shutdown c2 server (exit)
-* Upload/Download options have been created
+There are still some small bugs that are being investigated through testing the program operates as promised, but patches are on the way!